ae-sakon/RxSwiftConnect/README.md

 2. Copy result's response and post on https://app.quicktype.io .
 <img src="Tutorial/quicktypeio.png" width="600" height="368">

-Defending Against Man-in-the-Middle Attack (MITM) between API Server and iOS Mobile Application even though there was installed SSL on API Server.
-Attacker or Hacker able to listens package on network comunication using by Burp this software provided by PortSwigger.
-MITM is one of top ten of hight vulnerable recommended by OWASP and one of law of    mobile penetration test (pentest).
-Images illustrated below demonstrate instruction defending Man-in-the-Middle Attack (MITM)
+RxSwiftConnect serves as a defense against Man-in-the-Middle Attack (MITM) between API Server and iOS Mobile Application.
+An installed SSL on API Server doesn't guarantee non- vulnerability of your data and privacy online.
+Attacker or hacker may be able to track your data on network communication by using Burp, a software provided by PortSwigger.
+MITM is named as one of the top ten most common types of cyber attacks as highted by OWASP.
+Below are images of the installation and setting- up of RxSwiftConnect.

 <br />
 <br />
 1. Looking for correct ceftificated which related with domain API and export SSL from Window Server.